jnozzi/cocoadev.com/SiteContent/General/CreateCoreDataRecordOnWindowOpen.markdown

 For your main question, the solution is fairly simple.
 What action is called that ends up displaying the sheet?
 How about before you display the sheet, you call the array controller's add: method yourself?
 Don't forget to remove the unwanted Person instance if your user hits cancel instead of OK on the sheet ...

 For your side question (how to display two fields as one in a table view), it can be easy or hard.
-If you only want to ''display'' this information (ie, the user won't be able to edit it), just add an accessor method called "displayName" or "combinedName" or something similar, and bind the name column in your table to that key.
+If you only want to *display* this information (ie, the user won't be able to edit it), just add an accessor method called "displayName" or "combinedName" or something similar, and bind the name column in your table to that key.
 If you want your users to be able to edit this field, you'll have to add methods to validate the entry and in the validation method, you'll need to parse the first / last name and update your first name and last name attributes accordingly ... not as easy when you have names like "Mc.
 Something" and "Van der Something" ... :-)

 ----
 Thanks for the quick reply.